How do we identify and count charter schools?

 Each database record receives a Modified Count code.
 The Modified Count code indicates whether the school is a campus, charter holder, program, or indeed a school.
 Accounting for and correcting these discrepancies when possible is essential for generating accurate counts of charter schools, openings and closures, and other important metrics.
 The National Alliance’s Modified Count code allows researchers to consistently classify records across data sources and school years.

 |School Year||Schools||Campuses||Holders||School Share||Campus Share||Holder Share|

 Some states appear disproportionately affected by campuses and holder records (i.e., nonschool records).
 Nonschool records are administrative records that typically hold enrollment for two or more schools.
 States with some of the largest charter school sectors, such as Washington, D.C., Texas, and Florida, also have some of the highest proportions of nonschool records.
 For more information on this issue, please see our 2019 Modified Count Report.
 This method of coding is especially important when looking at new and closed schools.
 A record might appear as a new holder, but the same number of schools continue to operate.
 This would not count as a new school.
 Similar, only new records that exist as either additional campuses to previous schools or new schools altogether count towards new schools.

 States With More than 5% of Records as Non-Schools

-State and federal (NCES) school ID codes can sometimes change from year to year.
-The National Alliance Data & Research Team developed an identification system to address this, whereby data is merged together into our Database of Charter Schools.
-The system establishes a unique “NAPCS ID” that allows the team to identify schools across time, regardless of whether state or federal IDs have changed.
+State and federal National Center for Education Statistics (NCES) school ID codes sometimes change from year to year.
+The National Alliance Data & Research Team developed an identification system to address this, where we merge data into our Database of Charter Schools.
+The system establishes a unique NAPCS ID that allows the team to identify schools across time, regardless of whether state or federal IDs have changed.